-The Corporate Governance and Risk Oversight Committee as of 31 December 2022
+The Corporate Governance and Risk Oversight Committee as of 31 December 2023

-Name Position Meeting / Attendance (Times)

-1. Mr. Suradej Boonyawatana Chairman of the Corporate Governance 4/4

-and Risk Oversight Committee

-2. Mr. Somchai Choonharas Member of the Corporate Governance 4/4

-and Risk Oversight Committee

-3. Mrs. Pensri Dettingeng Member of the Corporate Governance 4/4

-and Risk Oversight Committee
+Name Position Attendance/Total Numbers of Meetings 1.
+Mr. Suradej Boonyawatana Chairman of the Corporate Governance 4/4 and Risk Oversight Committee 2.
+Mr. Somchai Choonharas Member of the Corporate Governance 4/4 and Risk Oversight Committee 3.
+Mrs. Pensri Dettingeng Member of the Corporate Governance 3/4 and Risk Oversight Committee

-8.3.2 Performance of the other Sub-Committee
+8.3.2 Performance of the other sub-committee